Finswimming: Apnoea finswimming

 Apnoea finswimming (also known by its acronym, AP, and as apnoea or apnea) is underwater swimming in a swimming pool using a mask, monofin and holding one's breath.
 AP races are held for the distance of 50m.
 A swimmer's face must be immersed for the duration of the race otherwise he/she risks disqualification.
 AP races are not conducted in open water for 'safety and security reasons'.

 Immersion finswimming with breathing apparatus

-Immersion finswimming with breathing apparatus (also known by its acronym, IM, and as immersion) is underwater swimming using mask, monofin and underwater breathing apparatus conducted in a swimming pool.
+Immersion finswimming with breathing apparatus (also known by its acronym, IM, immersion, and scuba finswimming), is underwater swimming using mask, monofin and underwater breathing apparatus (open-circuit air scuba) conducted in a swimming pool.
 While there are no requirements on how a breathing apparatus is carried, it cannot be exchanged or abandoned during a race.
-IM races are held for distances of 100 and 400 m.
+IM races are held for distances of 100, 200 and 400 m.
 A swimmer's face must be immersed for the duration of the race or risk disqualification.
 IM races are not conducted in open water for 'safety and security reasons'.
 Historically, IM swims were conducted in open water up to distances of 1000m.